 |Zero-carbon power bigger than fossil fuels in UK

-The UK is playing its part in working towards a cleaner and greener planet.
-For the first time since the Industrial Revolution in the 19th century, more of the UK's energy is from zero-carbon fuels than fossil fuels.
-In each of the first five months of 2019, fossil fuels produced less than half of the UK's electricity.
-A "tipping point" has been reached and the trend of using more zero-carbon energy sources than fossil fuels will continue.
-Power from wind, solar, nuclear and hydro sources will outstrip coal and gas.
-A decade ago, three quarters of the UK's electricity came from fossil fuels.
+The United Kingdom has said it is playing its part in striving for a cleaner and greener planet.
+For the first time since the Industrial Revolution in the 18th and 19th centuries, the UK is being powered more by zero-carbon fuels than fossil fuels.
+In each of the first five months of 2019, fossil fuels have produced less than half of the UK's electricity.
+Analysts say a "tipping point" has been reached and the trend of zero-carbon energy sources providing more power than fossil fuels will continue.
+Power from wind, solar, nuclear and hydro sources outstripped coal and gas-fired generation.
+A decade ago, three quarters (75.6 per cent) of the UK's electricity came from coal and gas, and only 22.3 per cent was zero carbon.